 Habitat Homeowners

 Discover the success stories of Habitat homeowners across our state.
 These stories were made possible through the tireless efforts of Habitat for Humanity’s 23 affiliates.
-Each affiliate has played a crucial role in helping Colorado families build strength, stability, and self-reliance through homeownership.
+Each affiliate has played a crucial role in helping Colorado families build strength, stability, and financial independence through homeownership.

 HFH Fort Collins